Leicestershire Community Champions Awards 2020

 An individual over the age of 18 that has raised a significant amount for charity or has used an innovative way to fundraise and inspire the community.

-Do you know a community fundraiser who has used the pandemic to create positive change and fundraise for a charity close to their heart.
+A community fundraiser who has used the pandemic to create positive change and fundraise for a charity close to their heart.
 Using their initiative and creativity to raise money.

 5. Sustainability – Sponsored by Fischer Future Heat